-For now, here's a guide to what EU membership has historically meant for students and universities and the facts as they are understood at present.
+A guide to what EU membership has historically meant for students and UK universities, and how Brexit could change things.

-The EU’s freedom of movement rules enable easier immigration to other European countries, thus simplifying the process of studying abroad for both UK and EU students alike.
-Between 1987 and 2013 over 200,000 UK students have studied at European universities Erasmus scheme.
+The EU’s freedom of movement rules enable easier immigration to other European countries, simplifying the process of studying abroad for both UK and EU students alike.
+Between 1987 and 2013, over 200,000 UK students studied at European universities through the Erasmus programme.

 Residents of EU nations are usually able to study in other EU nations as 'home students'.
 Compared to the fees charged to international students, home fees are generally lower or non-existent.

 In the UK, international students tend to pay between £15,000–£25,000 per year for the same course.

 Given that most UK universities charge around £9,000 per year, home status typically saves an EU student £18,000–£48,000 over the course of a three-year undergraduate degree.